 The District is responsible for providing educational services in accordance with the Individual Education Plan (IEP).
-A Manifestation Determination Meeting must be held for a student with a Section 504 Plan who is suspended for more than ten(10) days to determine if the student's disability that may result in disciplinary action as a non-disabled student if the student's behavior is not a manifestation of his or her qualifying disability.
+A Manifestation Determination Meeting must be held for a student with a Section 504 Plan who is suspended for more than ten(10) days to determine if the conduct in question caused by, or had a direct and significant relationship to, the student's disability.
+The team must also consider if the conduct in question is a direct result of the school district's failure to implement the Section 04 Accommodation Plan.

-- Q. Suspension/Expulsion From Bus Riding Privileges: Students may be suspended from bus riding privileges for misconduct on the school bus for up to ten (10) school days.
+Q. Suspension/Expulsion From Bus Riding Privileges: Students may be suspended from bus riding privileges for misconduct on the school bus for up to ten (10) school days.
 The School Board may expel a student from bus transportation for longer periods of time.
 A student suspended from bus riding privileges continues with the responsibility to attend school.
-The responsibility for transportation to and from school for the duration of the suspension now becomes the responsibility of the student or the student's parents. - R. Verbal Correction/Reprimand: Any member of the school staff may verbally correct a student for misconduct in the classroom, hallways, on the school grounds, going to and from school, or at a scheduled school function. - S. Work Details: Students may be required to serve on work details at the school for misconduct.
-Each work detail shall not endanger the health or safety of a student.
+The responsibility for transportation to and from school for the duration of the suspension now becomes the responsibility of the student or the student's parents.

-T. Withdrawal of Privileges: The temporary withdrawal of privileges which do not impact the health and safety of students nor impair the development of the basic academic program for the student.
+- R. Verbal Correction/Reprimand: Any member of the school staff may verbally correct a student for misconduct in the classroom, hallways, on the school grounds, going to and from school, or at a scheduled school function. - S. Work Details: Students may be required to serve on work details at the school for misconduct.
+Each work detail shall not endanger the health or safety of a student. - T. Withdrawal of Privileges: The temporary withdrawal of privileges which do not impact the health and safety of students nor impair the development of the basic academic program for the student.